meshachpierre/meshachpierre.github.io/_pages/index.md

 title: Home
 ---
 <a id="top"></a>
-## Conservation biologist, conservation criminologist, photographer, and writer
+## Interdisciplinary conservation biologist and criminologist, photographer and writer

 {% include components/intro.md %}